apmechev/GRID_LRT/README.md

     }
 ```

-If you're using GRID processed data, also consider citing the paper below:
+If you're using GRID processed data, also consider citing the paper below, outlining the procedure of running LOFAR data through a High Throughput Cluster:

 ```
 @INPROCEEDINGS{mechev2017,